Unlisted Github Repositories

 This is the key to our approach of creating unlisted repositories.

-Steps to Create an Unlisted Repository
+Steps to Create an Unlisted Repository#

-1. Create a “host” repository that will contain all of your unlisted repositories.
+- Create a “host” repository that will contain all of your unlisted repositories.
 This repository will be public, but not contain code on the main branch.
 It differs from other repositories in that it will contain many branches, each representing a different unlisted repository.
 I’d recommend adding a README to this repository that explains the purpose of the repository and how to use it.

-• For example, I use https://github.com/agentender/github-issues as my host repository.
+- For example, I use https://github.com/agentender/github-issues as my host repository.

-1. Create or open the repository that will be published as unlisted.
+Create or open the repository that will be published as unlisted.
 Only the checked out branch will be shared.

-2. Run the following command to push the branch to the host repository:
+Run the following command to push the branch to the host repository:

 git push $HOST_REPO_REMOTE_URL HEAD:$BRANCH_NAME

-You should replace $HOST_REPO_REMOTE_URL with the URL of the host repository and $BRANCH_NAME with the name you want to use when sharing the branch.
+with the name you want to use when sharing the branch.

-1. Share the URL of the branch with the people you want to have access to it.
+- Share the URL of the branch with the people you want to have access to it.

 The link should look something like this: